Kodedbykenzie/BookSwap/README.md

-Absolutely!
-Let’s create a **professional README** for your BookSwap Flutter project.
-Here’s a template you can use and modify as needed:

----

 # 📚 BookSwap

 **BookSwap** is a Flutter-based mobile application that allows users to list their books, manage swap offers, and connect with other book lovers.
 The app integrates **Firebase Authentication**, **Cloud Firestore**, and **Firebase Storage** to provide a seamless and interactive experience.

----

 ## 🧩 Features